Personalized Interpretable Classification: Experiment

-Fig \ref{fig:running time} displays the average running time of different classification algorithms.
-We can find that our algorithm is very efficient on those small data sets such as banknote and liver.
-That is, our algorithm can achieve the same level efficiency as those tree-based classifiers and takes less running time than rule-based interpretable classifiers on these data sets.
-However, the running time of our algorithm on some large datasets, especially on adult, heloc and magic, is several orders of magnitude larger than the time consumed by the others.
+Figure~\ref{fig:time} displays the average running time of different classification algorithms.
+We can find that PIC is very efficient on those small data sets such as banknote and liver.
+That is, PIC can achieve the same level efficiency as those tree-based classifiers and takes less running time than rule-based interpretable classifiers on these data sets.
+However, the running time of PIC on some large datasets, especially on adult, heloc and magic, is several orders of magnitude larger than the time consumed by the others.
 This happens because PIC constructs a personalized model for each test sample.
 In essence, PIC is a lazy learning method, so it will be more time-consuming than the other eager learning methods.
+However, compared to other classification algorithms, including PIC, fPIC has a significant advantage in running time.
+This is because fPIC builds a hash table during preprocessing to record the occurrence frequencies of different itemsets in the training set, which accelerates rule evaluation and selection during prediction.